 ". . . because by this deed you have given great occasion to the enemies of the Lord to blaspheme . . ."
 (2Samuel 12:14, HBFV).

-Clearly, the spiritual intent of the Third Commandment forbids more than not using the words "God" or "Jesus" in profanity or in cursing someone or something.
-Taking either name in vain means using references to the Father or our Savior with evil or deceptive intent.
+Clearly, the spiritual intent of the Third Commandment forbids (but still includes) something greater than simply not using the words "God" or "Jesus" in profanity or in cursing someone or something.
+Taking God's name in vain means using references to the Father or our Savior with evil or deceptive intent.
 It means not giving them the proper and reverent use taught in the Bible.